JuniorGunner/data_transformation_script/README.md

     ```bash
     python data_transformation.py
     ```
+3. Check for a `output.xlsx` file at the root of your repository;

 ## Instructions to Run Tests 🧪
 1. Install `pytest` (should be already satisfied when you installed requirements.txt):